 Anyone who is willing to review their divorce lawyer in public and in writing for the whole world to see on the internet has an extremely strong opinion.
 So, their experience will pour onto the page and be truly candid.

 Yelp is the internet’s number one review site because their reviews are reliable.
 Over fifty people have reviewed my services on Yelp but only twenty or so are published.
 Yelp checks to be sure the reviewer is real and the review is real.
 I am glad for their services.
 I have one bad review on Yelp and I proudly own it.
 The person thought I charged too much ($ 5,000) for a year long case.
 I hope people see that and realize how incredibly affordable and efficient my team and I are…even in bad cases.

 Google reviews are non-verifiable.
-Literally anyone can review a Chicago divorce lawyer who has a Google My Business page.
+Literally anyone can review a divorce lawyers in Chicago who has a Google My Business page.
 There is no dispute process.
 For example, I hired two paralegals who worked for a competitor.
 They are wonderful people who wanted to work at a more respectable firm, mine.
 My competitor promptly gave me three bad reviews under various aliases.

 Facebook reviews are, in theory, verifiable.
 After all, they use people’s actual faces for their identities.
 But, in my case, my thinly populated Facebook page has one negative review from that same competitor (They even spelled “ATTOURNEY” wrong the same way as the fake Google review).
 This person conveniently has no face.
 Facebook is changing their review system to “recommend” or “do not recommend” to reflect their current system of either “liking” something or leaving it alone.